philson-philip/Code-Lab/README.md

 		Less than 50			Fail

 20. Program to create a trigger to perform the following operations<br>
 	Whenever the balance becomes negative, create a loan in the amount of overdraft.
-The LOAN_NO is given same as ACC_NO.
+The LOAN_NO is given same as ACC_NO.<br>
 	Table details are given below:<br>

 		ACCOUNT_TABLE: ACC_NO, C_NAME, BALANCE, BRANCH_NAME